yuvhingarh/equity-backtesting-engine/README.md

 ## Strategies

-**Momentum** — buys the top 5 stocks by 12-month return each month.
+**Momentum Strategy** — buys the top 5 stocks by 12-month return each month.
 Based on Jegadeesh and Titman (1993).

 **Mean Reversion** — buys the 5 most oversold stocks each month using z-score analysis.